sebanalysis/sebbeck.com/_posts/2023-04-11-why-nuclear-power-flopped.md

 #### Small team of highly capable people

-- Fast acting - more open and honest.
+- Fast acting — more open and honest.
 Avoid siloing and entrenched interests.
-- Also, far cheaper - sell less of the original stake
+- Also, far cheaper — sell less of the original stake

 #### Industry Establishment are often the Industry's own enemy

-- The nuclear industry was born from post-WII defense contractors who, the moment nuclear become commercial in 1965, invited regulation to entrench their oligarchic market position.
+- The nuclear industry was born from post-WII defence contractors who, the moment nuclear become commercial in 1965, invited regulation to entrench their oligarchic market position.
-- The standards that since evolved are disproportionally stringent
+- The standards that since evolved are disproportionally stringent.

 #### Nuclear radiation is disproportionally feared